-Capitalizing on the efficient management of the challenges of the pandemic in the education business segment, the Group is looking for more opportunities to expand its offerings of fully online programs and remote learning.
-There is also an opportunity to expand HI's direct economic impact in the construction and renewable energy sectors.
+Capitalizing on the efficient management of the challenges of the pandemic in the education business segment, the Group is looking for more opportunities to expand its programs, offering more fully online Bachelor of Science programs.
+There is also an opportunity to expand HI's direct economic impact in the construction, renewable energy, and property management sectors.